Gerhard Barkhorn: Accident and death

 On 6 January 1983, Barkhorn was driving his wife Christl and their friend Reichsfreiherr Walter von Loë on a wintry highway close to the interchange Frechen, near Cologne, when they were involved in a serious car accident which was not Barkhorn's fault.
 Christl was thrown from the vehicle and killed instantly, while Barkhorn and von Loë were taken to a nearby hospital.
 Although Barkhorn had sustained severe internal injuries, he was still conscious when he arrived at the hospital.
 He asked the doctor about his wife, and learned that she had not survived the accident.
 Shortly afterwards, he fell into a coma.
 Von Loë died two days later.
 Barkhorn died on 11 January without regaining consciousness.

 On 14 January, Barkhorn and his wife were buried in Tegernsee.
 He was given a military funeral, with many senior officers of the Bundesluftwaffe in attendance.
 Oberst Gert Overhoff, the Geschwaderkommodore of JaBoG 31 "Boelcke", carried his military decorations pillow.
 Generalleutnant Obleser, the Inspector of the Air Force, and Steinhoff gave a eulogy.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Barkhorn claimed 301 victories in 1,100 combat missions.
 He was shot down nine times, bailed out once and was wounded twice.
 Author Spick states his total number of combat missions was 1,104.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 300 aerial victory claims, plus one further unconfirmed claim.
 All of his aerial victories were claimed on the Eastern Front.
+The authors Daniel and Gabor Horvath compared Soviet enemy loss reports to Barkhorn's claims over Hungary.
+In the timeframe 26 October 1944 to 5 January 1945, Barkhorn claimed 28 aerial victories, his 273rd to 300th aerial victory.
+In this timeframe, the authors found 22 matching Soviet losses, a corroboration of 79%.